-The Australasian Recycling Label is an evidence-based system that provides you with easy to understand recycling information when you need it most.
+The Australasian Recycling Label is an evidence-based system for Australia and New Zealand, that provides you with easy to understand recycling information when you need it most.
 It removes confusion, saves you time and reduces waste going to landfill.

 How Does It Work?